visay/DockerWordpress/README.md

 	},
 ```

-In order to execute Wordpress CLI command first to need to access to the App container
+In order to execute WordPress CLI command first to need to access to the App container

 ```
 vendor/bin/dockerwordpress run app /bin/bash